How to Start Making Handmade Cards

 Place the sentiment anywhere on the card.
 This Foam Tape is still perfect to send through the mail.
 There is no extra postage needed.

 Finally, add any embellishments that you like.
 Adding embellishments will make the card trickier to mail through the standard post.
 Just take it to the post office and they’ll do the rest.
 These embellished cards are great to deliver to neighbors, on a gift or to pass in person without worrying about postage.
-More tips and tricks on sending happy mail in this post.

 Before you know it, you’ll be making cards for every occasion!
 I love making handmade cards.
 Now, I give packages of blank handmade cards as gifts too.